Enhanced interrogation techniques: Public positions and reactions

+Terminology

+Critics have referred to the term 'enhanced interrogation' as a euphemism and Orwellian. in order to disguise the brutal reality of torture by using "unclear language".

 Effectiveness and reliability

 Senate Intelligence Committee report

 On December 9, 2014, United States Senate Select Committee on Intelligence (SSCI) released a 525-page document containing the key findings and an executive summary, of their report into the CIA's Detention and Interrogation Program.
 The remainder of the 6,000-page report remains classified.
 The report concluded that the interrogation techniques were far more vicious and widespread than the CIA had previously reported; that "brutality, dishonesty and seemingly arbitrary violence at times brought even [CIA] employees to moments of anguish."
 The report said that CIA officials had deceived their superiors at the White House, members of Congress and even sometimes their peers about how the interrogation program was being run and what it had achieved.

 The executive summary lists 20 key findings: